 It was a great concert.
 I had the good luck to meet Buck and Eric last year twice.
 I have photos and autographs also!!

 I went to this concert when I use to live in Puerto Rico.
 I currently live in Miami, Florida.

 Not only BOC was an incredible act but Michael Bolton had a great hit during this time with the song "fools game".

 The band Roxx was from Miami, Florida if I remember correctly.
 Great memories!!

 I also believe Zeus was a local band from the island.

 Did Rainbow play this gig?
-Their name seems to be crossed out on the ticket stub above...
+Their name seems to have been crossed out on the first ticket stub above...